 Because of this, customer reviews and local address information are becoming more important in search ranking.
 Every local business needs to be on Google Maps & Yelp — this is often the first place potential restaurant-goers check when deciding where to grab a bite to eat.

-It gives potential customers everything they need to know — from reviews to menus, photos and more.
+It gives a potential customer everything they need to know — from reviews to menus, photos and more.

 Ready to improve your restaurant digital marketing strategy?

 While competition is fierce, creating unique ways to drive potential customers to the table doesn’t have to be overwhelming.
 From Messenger Marketing and social media, to rewards and collaborations, restaurant owners can increase brand awareness and boost ROI with a few simple tweaks to your restaurant marketing strategy.